GRomR1/docker-slurmbase/Readme.md

     stdin_open: true
 ```

-After that you can create and run the configured containers with command `docker-compose up -d`.
+After that you can create and run the configured containers with a command `docker-compose up -d`.

 For a stopping them run `docker-compose down`.